mikikg/JglTF/README.md

 **Note:** These libraries are still subject to change.

+**Update 23.01.2020.** WIP - This is jglTF port for Android.
+Major changes will be in jgltf-viewer and new GLES20 implementation.

 ## What is glTF?

 The following image gives an overview of glTF: